 Let’s just talk about the elephant in the room, shall we?

 I know what’s on your mind.
-Jell-O isn’t exactly the most healthy food, so why is THK running a Jell-O salad??
+Jell-O isn’t exactly the most healthy food, so why is THK running a Jell-O Salad recipe??

-Shelley and I actually spent quite a long time discussing this (as we happily munched some of my “healthier” Layered Ribbon Jell-O Salad I wanted her to try).
+Shelley and I actually spent quite a long time discussing this (as we happily munched some of my “healthier” Layered Rainbow Jell-O I wanted her to try).
 We know it’s not our typical recipe type.
 But we realized something …

 You’re all eating Jell-O anyway, right?
 (I mean … we were eating it.)
-So why not make it high-protein and healthier?
+So why not give it a little boost of protein, and slash some calories and fat to make it healthier?
 (Like, with an impressive three cups of Greek yogurt – no kidding!)

 And that’s why this recipe is appearing here.
 Poof.
 Like a magical rainbow!

-My grandma (who stands at a whopping five feet tall and is the cutest-darn-thing you’ve ever seen) has been making this salad for years and years and years.
+My grandma (who stands at a whopping five feet tall and is the cutest-darn-thing you’ve ever seen) has been making this Jell-O Salad for years and years and years.
 She’s made it for nearly every single family function we’ve had.
 Birthday parties, wedding showers, baby showers, holiday meals …

 Seriously, just look at it!
 It’s a party in a 9×13 dish!
 It just isn’t a family get-together for us without this salad!